Patriarchy and Female leadership: A Privilege Not Given

 This event, like many other, constantly expose the privilege that our patriarchal society has created for men making even the most educated of them oblivious to the struggles of women and their low representation in leadership.
 And when women have a million and one avoidable battles to fight like sexual and gender-based violence, poverty, child marriage, and poor healthcare systems that heighten maternal mortality rate, then yes, their leadership turnout will be affected.

 There is also the poor argument that women are emotional beings, therefore incapable of being in leadership positions.
-And I tell them if emotions were such a weakness, why don’t you avoid that feeling of joy that sips into your heart when you receive that credit alert.
+And I tell them if emotions were such a weakness, why don’t they avoid that feeling of joy that sips into your heart when they receive that credit alert?
 Let’s see how far patriarchy takes you, as an unemotional being.
 And as a Psychologist, I can confidently say that no single individual is devoid of emotions.
 Emotions are part of who we are, as well as many other traits that define our individuality.
 I however agree that women tend to be more expressive of their emotions, and this is a weakness in patriarchy that has deprived men of the ability to experience openly and freely the full range of emotions attainable to them as human beings.

 The limitations in leadership involvement of women cuts across different societies, irrespective of developmental strides.
 For example, in 2020, the USA is celebrating its first female vice president, which is the highest political office a woman has attained there.
 In Nigeria, a few days ago, we were celebrating the first female governorship aspirant who has clinched the primary election ticket of a major political party.
 Women have been applauded for being great multi-taskers; because they combine childbirth/child-raising, house chores, having a job, and still managing to stand on their feet with all that burden.
 Yet, these same individuals experience greatly discredited when it comes to leadership positions in society.